gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Improved performance of tasks report

 In previous versions of Gradle, the [tasks report](userguide/tutorial_gradle_command_line.html#sec:obtaining_information_about_your_build) suffered from poor execution performance especially in large multi-project builds with many sub projects.
+Previously, the `gradle tasks` report would generate and traverse the task graph to find edge nodes — this intelligence came at great performance cost for medium-to-large projects.
 This version of Gradle improves the tasks report generation performance significantly.
 In the wake of this change, the report now renders tasks based on different rules.
 By default, the report shows only those tasks which have been assigned to a task group, so-called _visible_ tasks.
 Tasks which have not been assigned to a task group, so-called _hidden_ tasks, can be included in the report by enabling the command line option `--all`.
 Task dependencies are not rendered as indented task nodes anymore.

 For Gradle's own build the time to print the task report dropped from 55s to 4s thanks to this change.

-### Clickable links to project reports
+### Click-able links to project reports

-When generating project reports with the [Project Reports Plugin](userguide/project_reports_plugin.html), Gradle now displays a clickable URL.
+When generating project reports with the [Project Reports Plugin](userguide/project_reports_plugin.html), Gradle now displays a click-able URL.

 ### Incremental build improvements